 Thanks to Lisa Gerber and the Coeur d’Alene Visitor’s Bureau for assistance with this post.

-Article and photos by Nancy D. Brown
+Things to see and do in Coeur d’Alene Lake article and photos by Nancy D. Brown